Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Bridge Painting & Infrastructure Maintenance

 Texas DOT and highway bridge repainting projects require comprehensive lead programs: airborne lead monitoring for blasters and painters, TCLP testing of blast media for disposal classification, and wipe clearance sampling after containment removal.
-AGT Labs is a primary IH lab for Gulf Coast infrastructure projects requiring all three lead test types in one package.
+AGT Labs is a primary IH lab for Gulf Coast infrastructure projects requiring all three lead test types.

 Battery Manufacturing & Recycling